arttuladhar/aws-solutions-architect-associate-notes/README.md

 # aws-solutions-architect-associate-notes

-Here are some notes on various AWS services and technologies as I went through AWS Solution Architect Training.
+Notes on various AWS services and technologies as I went through AWS Solution Architect Training.

 For better readability, I have added [Hugo](https://gohugo.io/) support using Docker container.